KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 * You can trigger Overload on electrocuted bodies of water.

-Overload has a reaction specific ICD of 0.5 sec where enemies overloaded or hit by the aoe caused by an Overload procced by one character are then immune to the damage caused by Overload procced by that character for 0.5 seconds.
+Overload has a reaction specific ICD of 0.5 sec where enemies overloaded or hit by the AoE caused by an Overload procced by one character are then immune to the damage caused by Overload procced by that character for 0.5 seconds.
 They still suffer gauge reduction and stagger, even without taking damage.

 ## Superconduct